 The lessons are all pre-recorded – so you can watch them at your own schedule at any time of day that suits you.
 All you need is a computer or other device such as a smartphone or tablet to access them.

-This Challenge is beginner friendly, but will teach you the core concepts to improving jazz relevant to any level of ability.
-Main questions to ask yourself are “Am I happy with how I sound when I improvise in a jazz style?”, “Am I comfortable with jazz improvising in a band context?”, “Do I have confidence in my comping abilities?” – if you aren’t confident yet with any of these core jazz skills, this Challenge is definitely for you.
+This course is beginner friendly, but will teach you the core concepts to improving jazz relevant to any level of ability.
+Main questions to ask yourself are “Am I happy with how I sound when I improvise in a jazz style?”, “Am I comfortable with jazz improvising in a band context?”, “Do I have confidence in my comping abilities?” – if you aren’t confident yet with any of these core jazz skills, this course is definitely for you.

-Who is this Challenge NOT for?
+Who is this course NOT for?

-If you are a complete beginner of guitar (i.e. haven’t played basic guitar for at least 3 months) I wouldn’t recommend you take this Challenge – you need to establish the foundations of guitar playing first.
+If you are a complete beginner of guitar (i.e. haven’t played basic guitar for at least 3 months) I wouldn’t recommend you take this course – you need to establish the foundations of guitar playing first.

 How much practice time do I need?